viodotcom/vio-app-assignment/INSTRUCTIONS.md

 ### Next steps 🔜

-After receiving your solution to the assignment, we are going to perform a code review.
-You should receive our communication in a few days after delivering it.
+After receiving your solution, we'll perform a code review.
+You should receive communication in a few days after submitting the assignment.

 - if we evaluate your assignment positively, we'll schedule a technical interview to discuss the results together
 - if we evaluate otherwise, we'll share our feedback and findings with you